SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 I reached the end of the march section, the words I had written from memory, from the ache that had lived under my ribs for thirty years.

-"Good-bye my homeland, and water, and trees and rocks.
+"Good-bye, my homeland, and water, and trees, and rocks.
 There is no chance that I shall live long enough to come back to this land."

 My voice broke on the last words.
 I had whispered them as a child standing on the dry ground of San Carlos, certain I would never see the Verde again.